magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 In the life sciences, models of all three types are needed.
 Still, they differ in the way they are used and interpreted.

 .: How you would plan to determine variables to use in a regression model. :.

-In a more general sense, variable selection is intended to select the best subset of predictors.
+Variable selection is intended to select the best subset of predictors.

-First, we would consider what kind of data we are dealing with.
-I don't think that we can ever really escape Exploritory Data Analysis (EDA/EDA2) -- like seeing if there is missingness, outliers, influential points, patterns between vars, etc. Also, figureing out what to do with these findings.
+In a more general sense, we would consider what kind of data we are dealing with.
+I don't think that we can ever really escape Exploritory Data Analysis (EDA/EDA2) -- like the importance of using background knowledge to guide variable selection, seeing if there is missingness, outliers, influential points, patterns between vars, etc. Also, figureing out what to do with these findings.
 It is also mentioned that keeping it simple is the best way to see what to include.
 I would start here.
-Once we have a bettwe understanding of our data I would consider either -- -- just out of familiarity.
+Once we have a bettwe understanding of our data I would consider either -- forward selection (FS), backward elimination (BE), Stepwise Seletion, Tukey's Method, AIC, and BIC -- just out of familiarity.
 But, as mentioned previsouly, there are pitfalls to the choices that I make as a statistician without much experience.

 Our goal is to explain the data in the simplest way and removing redundant predictors.
 It really is a balance to consider - the smallest model that has the most significant variables is the best model.
 This also saves on time and money by not measuring redundant predictors!

-- we would need to know what type of data we are dealing with (my field is health sciences)

-- Many authors have repeatedly highlighted the importance of using background knowledge to guide variable selection.
-Background knowledge can be incorporated at least at two stages, and it requires an intensive interplay between the PI of the research project (usually a nonstatistician) and the statistician in charge of designing and performing statistical analysis.
-At the first stage, the PI will use subject‐specific knowledge to derive a list of IVs which in principle are relevant as predictors or adjustment variables for the study in question.
-This list will mostly be based on the availability of variables, and must not take into account the empirical association of IVs with the outcome variable in the data set.
+Things to Keep in Mind:
 - I would either use all the varibles available -- the main effects, and the interaction effects (every interaction possible) -- ive only ever gone up to 3 varibles that have interactions... this is what I am familiar with
 - keep the lower order terms associated with the higher order terms... (e.g. if x^2, keep x)

 .: What variable selection techniques do you prefer and why? :.

--  again things from ST518 i cannot recall off the top of my head...
--  cant seem to hide form EDA / EDA2...
--  no analysis is bias-free, as all analysts factor their own bias into the equation
--  there are a set of asusmptions we have to follow depending on the method we chose (all ST518)!!!
+In ST518, I remember that depending on the method we chose, it came with a set of assumptions that we have to follow -- usually, assumping independence between observations.

 -  i would either do forward or backwards selection and look at Tukey's Method (seems like this is the best method) ???
 -  if there is significance then i would keep the variable - if not, then i would remove it from the model...
 -  consider things that are too highly correlated and remove those